47degrees/LambdaTestAsync/README.md

 There are three possible results.

 * **`Success`**.
 The test succeeded.
 No further processing is needed.
 * **`Fail`**.
 The test failed.
-No further processing is needed.Fail includes a text message that describes why the test failed.
+No further processing is needed.
+Fail includes a text message that describes why the test failed.
 * **`Continue`**.
 Keep testing.
 (If done is true, the test will fail, since there is nothing to continue to).

 ## Logged Messages